Startup business loan: How to fund your new business

 - Crowdfunding is another finance option.
 It can take a lot of work to put together your pitch and your idea really needs to stand out to get traction.
 Find out how crowdfunding works.

-- Without collateral, you'll typically qualify for smaller loan amounts.
-Get an intro to P2P lending.
+- Collateral usually helps you qualify for larger loan amounts.
+Get an introduction to peer-to-peer lending.

 - Bootstrapping is the do-it-yourself method.
 You use your savings, personal credit cards, personal loans, or maybe refinance your home.
-This approach carries significant personal financial risk – if your business doesn't succeed, it could seriously impact your personal financial situation.
+This approach puts your personal finances on the line, so think carefully about how it could affect you if the business takes longer to grow than you expect.

 - A Small Business Administration (SBA) loan could be a good option if traditional banks have declined your application.
 The SBA works with lenders and backs part of the loans they make, therefore reducing their risk.
 Some SBA loans also come with support to help you get your business running.

 Whether you're applying for a startup loan or funding your business another way, having organized, up-to-date financial records is key.
-Xero’s accounting software helps you manage your finances from day one—so you can build your business with confidence and make a stronger case to lenders.
+Xero accounting software helps you manage your finances from day one, so you can build your business with confidence and make a stronger case to lenders.

 FAQs on startup business loans